diegomarquez/game-builder/examples/sound/README.md

 # sound
 -------------------

-This example is about the sound_player module.
+This example is about the sound-player module.
 It plays sound.
 That's it, move along.

 A [GAME-BUILDER][game-builder] project